xhjkl/please/BRIDGING.md

 Use absolute paths in `RemoteForward`: `~` is not reliably expanded by `sshd`.
 Ensure the directory exists on both sides: `mkdir -p ~/.please`.
+Also ensure there is no lingering socket file on the remote end: `rm -f ~/.please/socket`.

 ## Start the Local Hub